-Video Performance Limited paid no directors' remuneration during the year (2016: £-).
+Video Performance Limited paid no directors' remuneration during the year (2019: £nil).
 Full salary and related costs in respect of P Leathern were incurred by Phonographic Performance Limited and recharged to Video Performance Limited as an element of the overall company cost recharge.

-No directors (2016: none) are accruing any benefits under the defined benefit scheme for which Video Performance Limited bears the cost.
-Pension benefits for P Leathern are disclosed in the financial statements of Phonographic Performance Limited.
+No directors (2019: none) are accruing any benefits under the defined benefit scheme for which Video Performance Limited bears the cost.
+Pension benefits for P Leathem are disclosed in the financial statements of Phonographic Performance Limited.

-6. TAXATION
+6. TAX ON PROFIT